The local news crisis is also a public health crisis

-Ava Dzurenda is a 2025 graduate of Saint Francis University, where she earned a B.A. in Science Writing and a B.S. in Exercise Physiology, along with a minor in Communications.
+Ava Dzurenda is a graduate of Saint Francis University, where she earned a B.A. in Science Writing and a B.S. in Exercise Physiology.
 She is currently pursuing an M.A. in Science Writing through the online AAP program at Johns Hopkins University.

 From newsroom to lab bench, Ava is passionate about making science understandable, engaging, and relevant.